10 Magical Spots for Celebrating Christmas in Europe in 2024

 These streets and squares are all connected and it’s easy to walk between them.

+The Christmas markets in Freiburg are open from November 21 until December 23, 2024.
 While in Freiburg for the Christmas market, Stay Inn Freiburg is a great option for accommodations.

 If you’re looking for a place to visit that is not as far south, opt for the small wine town of Rudesheim in Hessen.
-The area also known for fantastic Christmas Markets and more!
+The area is also known for fantastic Christmas Markets and more!

 4. Regensburg, Germany

+Visiting Regensburg is an experience at any point in the year, especially for history lovers.
 The town was left largely untouched by bombing in World War II, and many of the buildings date back centuries to medieval times.

 Its walled city is so well-preserved that it attained UNESCO Heritage Site status 10 years ago!